 Essentially, the jury is tasked with determining whether a statement is a credible threat against the President, Vice President, or other government official covered by this statute.
 First Amendment protections make this determination necessarily nuanced and fact-based.
 Did the defendant mean their words to be taken as a threat, and would a reasonable person regard them as such?
 What tone was used when the statement was made, and what were the reactions of the listeners or audience?

 Miller, the man who threatened President Obama in 2010, reportedly admitted that he wrote the threatening words and reiterated his threat when initially confronted by federal agents.
 Since he pleaded guilty, the decision of whether his threat was credible wasn't in the hands of a jury.

 Anyone who is found guilty of making a credible threat of death, kidnapping, or bodily harm against the President, Vice President, or other individuals covered by this statute faces up to five years in prison and/or up to $250,000 in fines.
 In addition, anyone convicted of this crime may be sentenced to three years of supervised release but also may have internet access restrictions imposed upon release.

 Threats against foreign officials, official guests, or internationally protected individuals also are covered by this statute and carry the same penalties, although threats of assault (rather than murder or kidnapping) are punished by a maximum of three years in prison.

 Make Sure You're Prepared for Your Criminal Case: Call an Attorney Today

 Ever since the internet made everyone within reach of a keyword a published author, the opportunity to threaten the President has increased exponentially.
 Even if you didn't actually mean it, a threat that seems credible could land you in federal prison.
-If you have been charged with threatening the president or other government officials, or face other federal charges, you'll want to speak with a defense attorney right away.
+If you've been charged with threatening the president or other government officials, or face other federal charges, you'll want to speak with a criminal defense attorney right away.